Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 After menopause symptoms disrupted her life, Julie Ann Garrido turned to yoga and found a natural solution that restored her energy, confidence, and wellbeing - a solution that she'd been searching for over many years.

-Determined to help other women, she created My Menopause Yoga Journey, an online yoga for menopause membership that brings affordable, beginner-friendly yoga for menopause directly to their home.
+Determined to help other women, she created an online yoga for menopause membership that brings affordable, beginner-friendly yoga directly to their home.

 Julie's mission is clear: to help women navigate menopause with yoga and other natural solutions and every October, she launches her FREE 31-day yoga challenge for Menopause Awareness Month.